pubcore/authentication/readme.md

 #### Arguments
 	The argument object consists of following artifacts:
 	Gofers are callback functions which will be invoked with "user" argument.
 	Carriers are Promises to load/send data.
-They are not implemented here.
 	Libs are functions or promises to map data.
 	Options are plain objects for configuration purpose.